Lake Recreation Health & Safety

 Pollutants

 Pollution also enters our waterways from the atmosphere in rainfall.
-Mercury normally cycles between air, land, and water and is a natural component of earth’s crust, but about 2/3 of the mercury content in our atmosphere results from the burning of fossil fuels, mining and waste incineration.
-Because Florida’s climate and industry make it susceptible to mercury contamination of fish, over 300 fresh water lakes and rivers have a “limited” or “no consumption of recreationally caught fish” designation to protect human health.
+Mercury normally cycles between air, land, and water and is a natural component of the Earth’s crust, but about 2/3 of the mercury content in our atmosphere results from the burning of fossil fuels, mining, and waste incineration.
+Because Florida’s climate and industry make it susceptible to mercury contamination of fish, over 300 freshwater lakes and rivers have a “limited” or “no consumption of recreationally caught fish” designation to protect human health.

 Our Vision